levic/puppet-pam_shield/README.md

 to protect your system from ssh brute-force attacks with (relatively) sane defaults.
 It should "just work" out of the box.

-The first release has no customisable parameters as the config file is hard-coded.
-Future releases will provide this functionality (feel free to send patches if you want it sooner).

 ## Setup

 ### What pam_shield affects